 Tuna salad, chicken salad, and egg salad are staples in my house, and they are almost always made better with melted cheese.
 (The first time I tasted an “egg salad melt” — just recently — was a revelation!)
-I usually throw any one of these together as a dinner afterthought, until it dawned on me that they could use some special attention.
+I usually throw any one of these together for lunch as an afterthought, until it dawned on me that they could use some special attention.
 The classic tuna melt was first in line for a makeover, with homemade olive oil mayonnaise and salty Parmesan taking it from good to great!

 I also transfer whatever oil I’m using to a squeeze bottle for quick and painless dripping; it’s much easier than trying to blend and pour from a measuring cup at the same time.
 I usually make mayonnaise with all canola oil, but for this batch I added a fruity, mellow olive oil to pair with the tuna.

-As for the tuna salad, the mayonnaise really does most of the work here, but hardboiled eggs, capers, parsley, and a squeeze of lemon all help to brighten up the final dish.
+As for the tuna salad, the mayonnaise really does most of the work here, but hard-boiled eggs, capers, parsley, and a squeeze of lemon all help to brighten up the final dish.
 I piled the tuna salad on slices of toasted French baguette, and finished it off under the broiler with a sprinkling of grated Parmesan (an addition that was a million miles ahead of its American cheese counterpart).
 I’d say the old deli counter classic just got a run for its money!

-For the mayonnaise:
+For the olive oil mayonnaise:

-1 tablespoon lemon juice
+- 1 tablespoon

 - 1 teaspoon

-1/2 teaspoon apple cider vinegar
+apple cider vinegar

-1/4 cup plus 2 tablespoons canola oil
+plus 2 tablespoons canola oil

 For the tuna melts:

-3 tablespoons olive oil mayonnaise
+olive oil mayonnaise

-1 hardboiled egg, chopped
+hard-boiled egg, chopped

-1 tablespoon capers, chopped
+- 1 tablespoon

-1 tablespoon finely chopped Italian parsley
+finely chopped Italian parsley

 Lemon juice, to taste